Who Can Join the Grand Rapids Bar Association?

 Once your membership application is accepted, a member profile is created for you with information such as your username, your password, your membership dues, and your address.

-If you prefer to have our staff update your address, contact Debbie at email@example.com or call 616-454-5550 and give us the new contact information.
+If you prefer to have our staff update your address, contact Kenny at firstname.lastname@example.org or call 616-454-5550 and give us the new contact information.
 We immediately update our records so that you experience as little inconvenience as possible with your publication mailings.

 It is GRBA policy not to promulgate the membership address list to outside persons, solicitors, or organizations.
 GRBA can make these available to members for $75.00 per complete list of address labels, for members who are running for political office, especially for a judgeship, or when they are moving their law offices.